Why Your Dog Smells Like Fish: Common Causes and Solutions

 Dog care specialists are trained to manage anal gland issues

-We’re here to help you take care of your fur family.
-Anal gland expression and cleaning is a service we provide at Scenthound, along with the basic hygiene and routine care that all dogs need.
+We're here to help you take care of your fur family.
+Anal gland expression and cleaning are services we provide at Scenthound, along with the basic hygiene and routine care that all dogs need.
 Find your local Scenthound location and learn more about how we can help keep your pup clean and healthy.

 Previous